 “Most Americans [will have paid] about the same as last year at the grocery store for a turkey and all the trimmings,” said John Anderson, AFBF’s deputy chief economist.
 “A slight increase in demand for turkey was responsible for the moderate price increase our shoppers reported for the bird.”
 Due to the drought of this past summer, turkey farmers also saw higher grain costs.

-Still, we cook and consume more than 45 million turkeys at Thanksgiving, according to the Department of Agriculture.
+Of course, jump in price or no jump, we cook and consume more than 45 million turkeys in the U.S. at Thanksgiving, according to the Department of Agriculture.
 That’s about one sixth of the total turkeys sold each year.
 (No estimate on the total number of turkey sandwiches that are being made or eaten as we speak.)

 Click here for our photo gallery on how to stretch the Thanksgiving costs and celebrations – and keep eating well.